mhogomchungu/tasks/README.md

 ```

 **3. Creating a future that combines multiple futures.
-Each future will run in its own thread concurrently.**
+Each future will run in its own thread concurrently.
+The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**

 ```c++